VRConservation/fba-myst/chapters/8-funding.md

 </span> <br>

 ## Temporal
-The Business and Workforce Development Program funding changed substantially from 2022 when it started. {numref}`temp` shows the
+The Business and Workforce Development Program funding changed substantially from 2022, when it started. {numref}`temp` shows the requested and awarded grants by year and region, with larger amounts requested from the Sierra and Central Coast.
+However, the Central Coast and Southern California have started to catch up in requests.
+Socal has not caught up in successful grants, however.

 ```{figure} ../figures/fund/temp.png
 :name: temp